 The Superpower of Your StrengthsFinder Talent of Connectedness

-People who are naturally talented with Connectedness tend to believe that what happens in our lives happens for a reason.
+People who are naturally talented with the CliftonStrengths talent theme of Connectedness tend to believe that what happens in our lives happens for a reason.
 When we reflect on the “why?” behind a particular occurence, the “reasons” come to us as connections between people, places, and events.

-Connectedness is not a blasé state of denial about the agency I have in my life, nor is it a zen-like acceptance about everything that occurs, but a genuine belief in the interconnections between all things.
-I do not use it as an excuse to sit back and accept oppression or injustices and, in fact because I (like others with high Connectedness) see the unity between things, I am drawn to causes and initiatives where I believe I am making a positive contribution to my community and planet.
+Connectedness is not a blasé state of denial about the agency I have in my life, nor is it a zen-like acceptance of everything that occurs but a genuine belief in the interconnections between all things.
+I do not use it as an excuse to sit back and accept oppression or injustices.
+In fact, because I (like others with high Connectedness) see the unity between things, I am drawn to causes and initiatives where I believe I am making a positive contribution to my community and planet.